Watch the video

-In the network diagram below you can see a minimal setup for SMSPassword.
+In the network diagram on the right you can see a minimal setup for SMSPassword.

 Key part of the load balancing is that the load balancing device monitors both the SMSPassword servers and the SMS dispatch modems.
 If for example Modem B becomes unavailable, SMSPassword server B is skipped too.